Skip to main content

 Popularity: All regions

-Warm Season
+Warm Season Grass Types

-Zoysia grass forms a lawn that feels like a thick, prickly carpet.
+Zoysiagrass forms a lawn that feels like a thick, prickly carpet.
 Zoysia is found mostly in and from the middle part of the U.S. and east toward the Carolinas.
 It can also be found in the North, but will turn brown once the weather turns cold.
 It is very slow-growing—it can take more than a year to establish a lawn of zoysia grass.
 It has stiff leaf blades and will produce numerous seed heads if it isn't mowed.

 Blade: Narrow, needle-like